andriyantohalim/computervision/README.md

 ## IMPORTANT
-There is a bug with CUDA installation.
-Work in progress
+There is a compatibility issue when CUDA exists in the machine.
+The scrips usually will fail.
+Work in progress.

 ## Getting Started
 Open the terminal and clone this repository: